 Owing to the lateness of the hour the attorney general cut short a very interesting and eloquent speech.

-At the close of the meeting Premier Emmerson was warmiy congratulated upon what was considered on all hands to be the ablest speech of his life.
-It was a masterly answer to the red fire of the opposition and that it carried conviction to the minds of the great mahearty applause.
+At the close of the meeting Premier upon what vas considered on all hands to be the ablest speech of his life.
+It was a masterly answer to the red fire of hearty applause.